- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 VLSM vs FLSM: A Direct Comparison

-If we use a larger block, say 192.168.0.0/22 (1,024 addresses) with FLSM /25 subnets, we get eight subnets of 126 hosts each.
-That accommodates all four departments, but look at the waste:
+Use a larger block instead, say 192.168.0.0/22 (1,024 addresses) with FLSM /25 subnets.
+That yields eight subnets of 126 hosts each and fits all four departments.
+Now look at the waste:

 | Department | Hosts Needed | FLSM (/25) Allocated | FLSM Wasted | VLSM Allocated | VLSM Wasted |